Minnia/todolist_js/README.md

 ## What has it been built with?

 ### Frontend

 Javascript, CSS and HTML

 ### Backend

-Created using Firebase, real-time database
+Created using Firebase, real-time database.
+A REST Api is being built for this todo list using CRUD practices

 ## Why?